muathali/notes/docs/light/fcp.md

 5. Press Q to connect the selected clip:
 If the source clip has enough media to fill the selected region of the timeline, a clip will be connected to just that region.
 It'll start from the In point you chose in the Browser, and run for the length you chose in the timeline, but the Out point in the Browser (chosen or implied) will be ignored.
 The Skimmer is also ignored, if present.

-### Backtiming
+### Back-timing

 From time to time, it can be more important what's at the end of a connected clip rather than the beginning, and there's a solution for that too.
 Instead of picking an In point in the Browser, press O to pick an Out point.
-And instead of pressing Q to connect, press Shift Q to perform a backtimed connect.
+And instead of pressing Q to connect, press Shift Q to perform a back-timed connect.
 This option places the Out point from the Browser clip at the Out point in the Timeline, then uses as much media before that point as the timeline region requires.

 t's possible to Overwrite with two points on a source clip and a third on the timeline, but it's more common to put two on the timeline, as before: